Jcka-Hans/requirement-analysis/README.md

 - Helps deliver a **successful and usable product**.

 In short, requirement analysis is the blueprint of your software—it tells you *what to build* before you start building.
+## Types of Requirements

+In software development, requirements are categorized to ensure that every aspect of the system is properly captured and addressed.
+The main types include:

+### 1. Functional Requirements
+These describe **what the system should do**.
+They define the core functions and features of the software—such as processing data, user authentication, or generating reports.
+📌 *Example: The system shall allow users to reset their password via email.*

+### 2. Non-Functional Requirements
+These describe **how the system should perform** rather than what it should do.
+They cover performance, usability, security, reliability, and scalability.
+📌 *Example: The system should be able to handle 1,000 concurrent users without crashing.*

+### 3. Business Requirements
+These are **high-level goals** of the organization or client.
+They reflect the broader business objectives that the software is meant to support.
+📌 *Example: Improve online customer retention by 20% within six months of product launch.*

+### 4. Technical Requirements
+These specify the **technical aspects and constraints** such as the technology stack, integration with other systems, or database structures.
+📌 *Example: The application must use PostgreSQL for data storage.*

+By identifying and organizing these requirement types, developers and stakeholders gain a **comprehensive understanding** of what the software must deliver